Arthur Kutscher: Life

-Artur Kutscher settled in Munich after studying philosophy, literature, art history and Germanistik in Munich, Kiel and Berlin (doctorate in 1904).
-In 1907, he completed his habilitation in literary studies in Berlin, became a private lecturer in the same year and an außerordentlicher or extraordinary professor (not holding a chair) in Munich in 1915.
+Artur Kutscher settled in Munich after studying philosophy, literature, art history and Germanistik at the Ludwig-Maximilians-Universität München, Kiel University, and the Humboldt University of Berlin (doctorate in 1904).
+In 1907, he completed his habilitation in literary studies at the Humboldt University of Berlin, became a private lecturer in the same year and an außerordentlicher or extraordinary professor (not holding a chair) at the Ludwig-Maximilians-Universität München in 1915.

-Together with Max Herrmann he can be seen as a founding father of theatre studies in Germany.
-He was a professor at Munich University, where he taught a famous seminar in theatre history.
+Together with Max Herrmann, he can be seen as a founding father of theatre studies in Germany.
+He was a professor at the Ludwig-Maximilians-Universität München, where he taught a famous seminar in theatre history.
 Kutscher was a friend of the iconoclastic dramatist and cabaret-star Frank Wedekind.
 His work influenced many playwrights, poets, and directors.
 His students included Bertolt Brecht (studied in 1917), Erwin Piscator (studied in 1913), Peter Hacks, Hanns Johst, Klabund, and Erich Mühsam.
 Brecht's first full-length play, Baal (written 1918), was written in response to an argument in one of Kutscher's drama seminars.
 While Kutscher was responsible for inspiring an admiration for Wedekind in the young Brecht, he was "bitterly critical" of Brecht's own early dramatic writings.

 During the First World War, he served as an officer (1st Lieutenant in the Landwehr) on the Western Front and led the 8th company of the Reserve Infantry Regiment No. 92.
 He earned the Iron Cross, but also the Order of Military Merit, 4th Class with Swords.

 In 1933, he joined the National Socialist Teachers League.
 In 1938, he also became a member of the NSV and the NS-Reichskriegerbund.
 After becoming a professor in 1940, he applied for admission to the NSDAP on 12 December 1941 and was accepted on 1 January 1942 (membership number 8,802,675).

 He retired in 1951.
 In 1958, two years before his death, he was awarded the Great Cross of Merit (Großes Verdienstkreuz) of the Order of Merit of the Federal Republic of Germany.